jeezusplays/is460-g2/README.md

 <h1 align="center" id="title">IS460 - Machine Learning and Applications G2 Project: Emotional Speech Detection</h1>

 ## About the Project
+This research project delves into the intricate domain of Speech Emotion Detection, aiming to unravel emotional cues from audio data.
+It explores various modeling techniques, encompassing deep learning, classical machine learning, and feature selection approaches, to construct robust emotion recognition systems.

+Among the models developed, a baseline model using Support Vector Machines (SVM) serves as a comparison standard.
+SVM, a classical machine learning method, was implemented with a focus on distinctly classifying data points in a multidimensional space.
+Extensive experimentation was performed, including GridSearch with multiple kernel options.
+The SVM model was trained on the speech dataset, forming a benchmark for the subsequent models.

+To address the challenge of high-dimensional feature space, the feasibility of Principal Component Analysis (PCA) for feature reduction was explored.
+PCA was applied to the standardized data, yielding a reduced set of principal components while maintaining a desired explained variance.
+However, subsequent evaluations revealed a slight decrease in model performance, prompting the decision to prioritize a more comprehensive feature set over processing time.

 ## Built With
+- `ipykernel`: An IPython kernel for Jupyter used to run Python code cells within Jupyter notebooks.
+- `librosa`: A Python library for audio and music analysis, which provides the building blocks needed to create music information retrieval systems.
+- `pandas`: A powerful data structures and data analysis library for Python.
+- `matplotlib`: A Python 2D plotting library which produces quality figures in a variety of hardcopy formats and interactive environments.
+- `seaborn`: A Python data visualization library based on matplotlib that provides a high-level interface for drawing attractive and informative statistical graphics.
+- `resampy`: Efficient sample rate conversion in Python, which is probably being used to convert the sample rates of audio files.
+- `tensorflow`: An end-to-end open source platform for machine learning, suggesting that machine learning models are part of this project.

 ## Getting Started
+To get a local copy up and running, follow these simple steps.

 **1. Create environment**
 ```